Skip to Content

 • comp is treated as a parameter of the positional option; go to step 2

 2. Else, comp is the parameter of a non-niladic option.
-Then, either of the following is executed and its result is combined with that of step 3:
+Then, either of the following is executed and its result combined with that of step 3:

 • It is the first argument in a sequence of positional arguments; or